 In total, there are 10 different ranks to move through, going from Ambassador to Black Diamond.
 Each progressive rank earns more income from their team and has access to a larger range of bonuses.
 But, each rank also has extra requirements, which relate to sales and team structure.

-For example, the requirements below are for the earliest six ranks.
-The remaining ranks have the most income potential and their requirements are even higher.
-The highest rank even requires 1,500,000 in group volume, which is $1.5 million in sales across your team, per month.
+For example, the requirements below are for the earliest six ranks (I’ve cut out the initial Ambassador rank, as that has no requirements).
+The ranks after Emerald have the most income potential and their requirements are even higher.
+The highest rank even requires 1,500,000 in group volume, which equates to more than $1.5 million in sales across your team, per month.

 The basic principle is that your success is directly related to your team.
 So, the larger and more profitable your team is, the more money you will make.
 Doing this means progressing up the ranks and meeting those requirements along the way.